Super for employers

 This raises alarm bells for Michael because even though he has a

 good relationship with the bank, he knows the bank is not allowed

-to offer him this type of inducement.
-Michael decides not to go
+to offer him this type of incentive.
+Michael decides not to go with

-If you think you've been offered unlawful inducements by a super
+If you think you've been offered unlawful incentives by a super

 fund you can

 Make sure any incentives do not distract you from making an

 informed decision.
 Focus on what's best for your employees.

 You may also be contacted by funds telling you about their